Ramona-Saintandre/Monas-Grand-Circus/Unit 1 HTML/saintandre-part-one/README.md

 # Project Requirements

-* [ ] Website must be mobile responsive.
+* [x ] Website must be mobile responsive.
 It must match the stacked layout on mobile, and the inline layout on the desktop.
-* [ ] Flexbox must be used
+* [x ] Flexbox must be used
-* [ ] All the colors that are provided in the style guide must be used correctly.
+* [x ] All the colors that are provided in the style guide must be used correctly.
-* [ ] There should be the correct hover state applied to the buttons and the navigation bar.
+* [x] There should be the correct hover state applied to the buttons and the navigation bar.
-* [ ] There must be a background image used but should only show on the desktop, and not mobile.
+* [x] There must be a background image used but should only show on the desktop, and not mobile.
-* [ ] Use the correct font given in the style guide.
+* [x] Use the correct font given in the style guide.
-* [ ] Media queries must be wrtiten correctly- changing styles at 768px, mobile first, only using the min-width property
+* [x] Media queries must be wrtiten correctly- changing styles at 768px, mobile first, only using the min-width property
-* [ ] The stylesheet linked corectly, as well as have the meta viewport tag
+* [x] The stylesheet linked corectly, as well as have the meta viewport tag
 * [x] Anchor tags should not have an underline
 * [x] The navigation should be created by using a '\<ul>'
-* [ ] Font-family: Fira Sans (Google Font)
+* [x] Font-family: Fira Sans (Google Font)
-* [ ] Font-weights used: 600, 300, 400
+* [x] Font-weights used: 600, 300, 400
-* [ ] Button padding: 10px
+* [x] Button padding: 10px
-* [ ] Button border-radius: 15px
+* [x] Button border-radius: 15px
 **Colors**
-* [ ] Background-color: #F0ECEE
+* [x] Background-color: #F0ECEE
-* [ ] Button background color
+* [x] Button background color
       Navigation/button text hover color
       Word emphasis color: #FF4850
-* [ ] Navigation link color: #88898B
+* [x] Navigation link color: #88898B
-* [ ] Button hover background color:#CCC
+* [x] Button hover background color:#CCC